rivaros/demo-ts-server-failure/README.md

 ### Route of issue

-The route of issue is cleaning command `rm -rf ext-library/dist` It has same behavior when using `tsc --build --clean` when working with projects
+The route of issue is cleaning command `rm -rf ext-library/dist` It has same behavior when using `tsc --build --clean` when working with Typescript projects

-TS Server somehow looses connection to the linked library, though it is the same folder `ext-library` still linked in `node_modules`
+TS Server somehow loses connection to the linked library, though it is the same folder `ext-library` still linked in `node_modules`